RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     ![](images/e17c83ba64e31c1ddeb3848a76aade4f.jpg)

-**Looking at data values**
+**Looking at Data Values**

-1. Scroll to line 283 of ZBNKEXT1.cbl.
+1. Scroll to line 283 of **ZBNKEXT1.cbl**.
-2. Hover the WS-RECORD-COUNTER2 data item.
+2. Hover over the WS-RECORD-COUNTER2 data item.

     This provides you with details of the location, the size, the format, the number of times the field is used in the program, and the current value of the data item.

     ![](images/7351c4d4d9690e58c504d4ce5d856223.jpg)

-3. To change the value of WS-RECORD-COUNTER2, click the data item in the editor, then right-click it, and click **Inspect item**.
+3. To change the value of WS-RECORD-COUNTER2, click the data item in the editor, right-click it, and click **Inspect item**.

     This opens a pop-up window showing the value of the data item.